 - Flashlight in case the sun sets

-- Protein snacks, salty snacks, and food for a picnic at the top
+- Trail snacks and food for a picnic at the top if you'd like

-- And water, water, water.
+- And plenty of water.
 We ran out early and were dehydrated on our way back.
-Bring at least 3-4 liters
+Bring at least 3-4 liters.
+Camelbaks highly recommended.

 Directions for the Half Dome Hike